 {\bf{Setup.}} We use the same setup for the preprocessing and network architecture as the existing method~\citep{ainsworth2023git}.
-MNIST, USPS, RMNIST, and FMNIST use a fully connected network, and CIFAR10 use ResNet20$\times16$, which is 16 times wider than ResNet20.
+MNIST, USPS, RMNIST, and FMNIST use a fully connected network, and CIFAR10 uses ResNet20$\times16$, which is 16 times wider than ResNet20.
 This is because existing research has shown that model merging on a single dataset in CIFAR10 cannot be effective unless the width is sufficiently large.
 Since Batch Normalization is also known to destroy the LMC, we use REPAIR (REnormalizing Permuted Activations for Interpolation Repair)~\citep{jordan2022repair} to avoid this.
-We provide the results of model merging on a single dataset as a preliminary experiment in supplementary material.
-For data condensation, USPS, MNIST, RMNIST, and FMNIST use Gradient Matching~\citep{zhao2021dataset} to condense up to 10 data points per class.
-SPLIT-CIFAR10 uses a public dataset\footnote{\href{https://github.com/google-research/google-research/tree/master/kip}{https://github.com/google-research/google-research/tree/master/kip}} condensed down to 50 images per class using sophisticated methods~\citep{nguyen2021dataset}.
-For full experimental details, see Sec.~\ref{sec-experiments_details}.
+We provide the results of model merging on a single dataset as a preliminary experiment in Sec.~\ref{sec:same-data}.
+To make surrogate datasets, we applied both coreset selection~(Coreset) and dataset condensation~(Data Cond) techniques.
+For Coreset, we show that random sampling is the best choice for the coreset selection in Sec.~\ref{sec:modelmerge-coreset}.
+As for Data Cond, we use Gradient Matching~\citep{zhao2021dataset} for USPS, MNIST, RMNIST, and FMNIST, and public datasets\footnote{\href{https://github.com/google-research/google-research/tree/master/kip}{github.com/google-research/google-research/tree/master/kip}} using sophisticated methods~\citep{nguyen2021dataset} for SPLIT-CIFAR10.
+We use 10 images per class for USPS, MNIST, RMNIST, and FMNIST, and 50 images per class for SPLIT-CIFAR10.
+For full experimental details in Sec.~\ref{sec:experiments_details}.